 Custody is not necessarily an “all or nothing” proposition, with one parent being awarded physical custody and the other parent getting visitation rights to see the children “one evening a week and every other weekend.”
 Various forms of joint custody rights are also available, where the children spend more-or-less equal amounts of time with both parents, and the parents share decision-making authority with each other.
 The Utah legislature recently enacted a statute that creates a rebuttable presumption that joint legal custody (i.e., joint decision making by the divorced parents) is in children’s best interest.
 Thus, the current trend seems to be toward joint custody.
 Less frequent is the “split” custody situation where one parent has primary custody of one or more of the children and the other parent has primary custody of the rest.
 Split custody is not frequently ordered because keeping the children together is usually seen as being in their best interests.

-As a Utah Child Custody Attorney in Salt Lake City, at J.D.
+As Utah Child Custody Attorneys in Salt Lake City, at J.D.
 Milliner & Associates we will fight to help you make sure your children get the custody arrangement that is best for them.
 We are experienced in family law, and are here to help with evaluating your case, filing a divorce petition, division of property, divorce modification, and fighting to achieve a result that works well for you and your children via an appropriate combination of mediation and litigation.
 Our attorneys are up to date on the alimony and child support laws.

 Contact Us at 801-505-5600 for your Free Consultation Today!

 Other helpful website pages: